Are Chiropractic Brochures Still Necessary?

 Having never been trained how to use brochures (or just about any other form of practice promotion), these new patient “seeds” languish in the wall-mounted racks waiting for patients to help themselves.

-Those who do often scan the more interesting topics and return them to the rack.
+Those who do often scan the more interesting topics and return them to your rack.

-Chiropractic brochures aren’t for your patients.
+Remember, chiropractic brochures aren’t for your patients.
 They’re for the people your patients know.
-Which requires chiropractors to be a bit more assertive.
+Which requires chiropractors to be just a tiny bit more assertive.
+It's not that much of a stretch.
+Even for an introvert.

 “This week we’re trying to help as many people with headaches as we can,” you say reaching for a headache brochure and handing it to the patient.
 “If you know someone suffering from headaches I hope you’ll give them this.
 And if they’re located in another town, we’ll consult our referral directory to make sure they get a great chiropractor.”